ProvideQ/toolbox-server/README.md

 8. Pull the main branch (`git checkout main && git pull`), merge it into the develop branch (`git checkout develop && git pull && git merge main`) and push it (`git push`).

+## CI / CD
+We're using GitHub Actions to automate the execution of our validation tools and the deployment of our software.
+To use this, enable GitHub Actions and configure the following secrets in the GitHub repository settings:

+* `GAMS_LICENSE`:
+  1. Get a license for GAMS and put it in a `gamslice.txt` file.
+     A free [demo or community license](https://www.gams.com/try_gams/) should be sufficient.
+  2. Convert the license text to base64 using this command:
+     ```shell
+     base64 --wrap=0 ./gamslice.txt
+     ```
+  3. Copy the printed base64 string to the `GAMS_LICENSE` secret in your GitHub repository.
+* `DOKKU_SERVER_ADDRESS`:
+  1. Install [Dokku](https://dokku.com/) on your deployment server.
+     Make sure it can be reached from GitHub Actions!
+  2. Set the `DOKKU_SERVER_ADDRESS` secret to the address of your server.

+     *Tip: If you use an IP address, the IP address will be obfuscated in the Actions logs.
+     Counterintuitively, using a domain name as an address might leak your IP address due to SSH address resolution logs.*
+* `DOKKU_DEPLOYMENT_KEY`:
+  1. Generate an ssh key and register it as a dokku user.
+  2. Make sure this user has push access the `toolbox-frontend`, `toolbox-backend`, `toolbox-frontend-staging` and `toolbox-backend-staging` apps.
+  3. Set `DOKKU_DEPLOYMENT_KEY` to the private key generated in step i.

 ## License
 Copyright (c) 2022 - 2023 ProvideQ